Skylark0924/Rofunc/doc/source/tutorial/config_system.md

 ## Customize configurations

-You can customize the configurations for your own task and agent by directly pass the absolute path of the configuration file to `get_config` function.
-For example, if you want to customize the configurations for `DoughRolling` task, you can create a `DoughRolling.yaml` file in `[path]/task` and pass the absolute path of the file to `get_config` function.
-Then, you can customize the configurations for `PPO` algorithm by creating a `DoughRollingPPO.yaml` file in `[path]/train` and pass the absolute path of the file to `get_config` function.
-Remember to copy the `config` file to your own `[path]`.
+You can customize the configurations for your own task and agent by directly pass the absolute path of the configuration file to [`get_config`](https://rofunc.readthedocs.io/en/latest/apidocs/rofunc/rofunc.config.utils.html) function.
+For example, if you want to customize the configurations for `DoughRolling` task, you need to

+1. create a `DoughRolling.yaml` file in `[path]/task`
+2. customize the configurations for `PPO` algorithm by creating a `DoughRollingPPO.yaml` file in `[path]/train`
+3. remember to copy the `config` file to your own `[path]`

 ```python
 import argparse